-Weakening GAEC 9, which protects permanent grassland in Natura 2000, is also unacceptable, as it allows ploughing in Natura 2000 grassland, which has been designated by the MS themselves on the basis of exceptional species composition and biodiversity value: "Experience has however shown there may be exceptional situations where such environmentally sensitive permanent grassland is damaged, for instance by predators or invasive species, and appropriate measures to address such situations, including exceptions to the ban on ploughing of the areas concerned, to restore such permanent grassland, may be necessary to ensure that the GAEC standard 9 requirements contribute to protection of habitats and species", the Commission's proposal states - yet it is ludicrous to suggest predators damage grasslands, let alone use them as an excuse to destroy valuable protected nature sites.
-It is unclear what is meant with "damage by invasive species", and even invasive weeds can be managed without ploughing up and destroying the most biologically and scientifically valuable grassland, in Natura 2000 areas.
+Weakening GAEC 9, which protects permanent grassland in Natura 2000, is also unacceptable, as it allows ploughing in Natura 2000 grassland, which has been designated by the MS themselves on the basis of exceptional species composition and biodiversity value: "Experience has however shown there may be exceptional situations where such environmentally sensitive permanent grassland is damaged, for instance by predators or invasive species, and appropriate measures to address such situations, including exceptions to the ban on ploughing of the areas concerned, to restore such permanent grassland, may be necessary to ensure that the GAEC standard 9 requirements contribute to protection of habitats and species", the Commission's proposal states - yet it is ludicrous and scandalous to suggest predators damage to grasslands as an excuse to destroy valuable protected nature sites.
+It is unclear what is meant with "damage by invasive species", and it is evident that even invasive plants can and should be managed without ploughing up and destroying the most biologically and scientifically valuable grassland, in Natura 2000 areas.
 The site-specific management plan of each Natura 2000 site must always be respected.
+Historical permanent grasslands are among the most valuable habitats, and in many member states protection has already been significantly too weak.